Vyral/scott-voak/_posts/2019-06-03-business-sponsorship-skip-keeley-from-alert-360.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Welcome back to another of my neighborhood expert interviews\!
+<p style="text-align: center;"><em>Welcome back to another of my neighborhood expert interviews!
 In today’s episode, I sit down with Skip Keeley from Alert 360 to discuss home security.</em></p>

 Skip Keeley of Alert 360 was originally recommended to me by a client when I was asking for tips on the best companies to use for smart home technology and home security.
 I hired him to install a system in my own home, and I was extremely impressed and surprised about how little I know about not just home security, but also about smart home technology.